AMBIENT AIR QUALITY MONITORING

 • Industrial emissions – Stack sampling and boundary emissions monitoring.

-Importance of Outdoor Air Quality
+Importance of Ambient Air Quality

 Air pollution can compromise human health and the environment in many ways.
 Outdoor air pollution: